 Geriatric dentistry assignment

-You are required to complete self-directed study on the topic of orthodontics in addition to your clinical placements.
-It will require you to undertake research, analyse the information you have gathered and complete a workbook and case studies for submission.
+You are required to complete self-directed study on the topic of orthodontics.
+It will require you to undertake research, analyse the information you have gathered and complete a workbook for submission.

 You are required to participate in a formal debate on an allocated topical and/or controversial issue as part of a team.
 The goal of this experience is for you to learn to construct a coherent argument by framing an issue, making claims about the issue, and supporting claims with evidence.
 You will be given more information in class and on MyUni.

-You will be expected to demonstrate a satisfactory level of knowledge and ability to integrate material from all streams in a clinical context.
-The aim is to assess whether you have a systematic approach to situations, the application of knowledge, integration of information across streams and communication skills.
+You will be expected to demonstrate a satisfactory level of knowledge and ability to integrate material from all courses in a clinical context.
+The aim is to assess whether you have a systematic approach to situations, the application of knowledge, integration of information across courses and communication skills.
 It will test your problem solving abilities and have a strong clinical emphasis.

 End of year oral viva